l-zeuch/yagpdb.vim/README.md

 ## License

-This project is licensed under the terms of BSD-3-Clause.
+This project is licensed under the terms of the GPL-2.0.